pnp/blog/content_to_be_cleaned/microsoft-graph-fundamentals-learning-path-module-2.md

 {{< image alt="auth.gif" src="images/blog/microsoft-graph-fundamentals-learning-path-module-2/auth.gif" >}}

-Now that we understood the authentication flow, it\'s time to get our hands dirty with
+Now that we understood the authentication flow, it's time to get our hands dirty with

 ## Exercise - Retrieve an access token using MSAL